Kégresse track

-A Kégresse track is a kind of rubber or canvas continuous track which uses a flexible belt rather than interlocking metal segments.
+A Kégresse track is a kind of rubber or canvas continuous track that uses a flexible belt rather than interlocking metal segments.
 It can be fitted to a conventional car or truck to turn it into a half-track, suitable for use over rough or soft ground.
 Conventional front wheels and steering are used, although skis may also be fitted.
 A snowmobile is a smaller ski-only type.